 4. The net worth of your network

-While it might be quite challenging to maintain close/valuable friendship over a significant period of time, the relationships that do scale through as we age usually turn out to be the best.
+While it might be quite challenging to maintain close/valuable friendships over a significant period of time, the relationships that do scale through as we age usually turn out to be the best.
 The more time is given to or better still, spent in a relationship, the greater the social capital it would have acquired.

-The more shared experiences you have with a person or group, the more we are willing to offer assistance to them and vice versa.
+The more shared experiences you have with a person or group, the more you are willing to offer assistance to them and vice versa.
 Time strengthens bonds and, like any other entity that compounds its interest, connections maintained over time are the most beneficial.

 Apart from shared experiences, you would have also had the privilege of observing these people at close quarters so much that there’s little chance that they’ll have hidden anything from you.
 With this being the case, you tend to trust them more and vouch for their character.